Sir John Wentworth, 1st Baronet: Governor of New Hampshire

 He also began the process of developing roads between the major population centers of the province, which had grown around the coast and the Merrimack and Connecticut Rivers.
 Although the provincial assembly was reluctant to fund new roads, Wentworth used quitrents collected on recently issued land grants to pay for the work.
 In 1771, he reported having constructed more than 200 mi of roads at a cost of £500.
 The same year he convinced the assembly to appropriate £100 for surveyor Samuel Holland to produce the first detailed high quality map of the province.

 Wentworth was ironically responsible for significant improvements to the provincial militia organization.
 When he arrived, the militia consisted of about 10,000 men, who were by his report "badly accoutred and scarcely at all disciplined".
 He expanded the militia, adding 1,600 men and three regiments to the force, and regularly attended regimental reviews.

-Although Wentworth was successful in keeping New Hampshire from implementing harsh boycotts in response to the Townshend Acts, he was clearly troubled by both colonial resistance to Parliamentary acts and by the introduction of troops into Boston in 1768.
+Although Wentworth was successful in keeping New Hampshire from implementing harsh boycotts in response to the Townshend Acts, he was clearly troubled by both colonial resistance to acts of Parliament and by the introduction of troops into Boston in 1768.
 He wrote to Rockingham that the troop movement was likely to be problematic, and that government and other reforms were more likely to succeed.
 New Hampshire businessmen were eventually pressured into adopting a boycott of British goods when Massachusetts businessmen threatened to suspend trade with them.

 After the Boston Tea Party in late 1773 further inflamed tensions in New England, Wentworth successfully defused the threat of similar action in Portsmouth.
 After issuing careful instructions to the master of a ship arriving with a consignment of tea, Wentworth departed Portsmouth for Dover.
 During his absence the tea was landed and stored in the Portsmouth customs house.
 This removed the possibility of the tea being dumped as it had been in Boston, but the townspeople were still opposed to its presence.
 A committee of Portsmouth merchants negotiated its safe passage to Halifax, Nova Scotia, and the tea was safely transported through the town and reembarked on a ship.